HMS Thruster (1917): Construction and career

 On 29 January 1918, the ship collided with Skilful, both destroyers suffering some damage, but Thruster was very quickly back in service.
 Thruster was credited with the destruction of the submarine UB-54 by depth charges on 12 March with Retriever and Sturgeon off the east coast of Britain near the port of Skegness.
 On 1 October, the destroyer returned to the Flanders coast for what would be one of the last patrols of the war.
 There were no incidents and the British ships returned unscathed.
+After the Armistice of 11 November that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel in service needed to be reduced to save money.
 Thruster remained part of the Tenth Destroyer Flotilla at the end of the war but was re-commissioned with a reduced complement on 19 October 1919 and acted as tender to Actaeon as part of the torpedo school HMS Vernon.
 After being reduced to reserve crew on 6 February 1923, Thruster was recommissioned in Portsmouth as part of the Portland Anti-Submarine Flotilla on 26 May 1926.
 While there, the ship took part in a number of trials of anti-submarine tactics as part of the development of ASDIC.
+On 26 July 1924, the vessel participated in a naval review in front of George V.

 At the end of June and beginning of July 1927, the flotilla took part in exercises off Lamlash with the battlecruiser Tiger.
 On 22 March 1928, Thruster collided with the submarine R4 while involved in an anti-submarine exercise involving both destroyers and submarines.
 There were.no casualties and the destroyer was undamaged.
 On 3 April, the four destroyers of the Portland Anti-Submarine Flotilla, including Thruster, undertook a display of speed and dexterity, using depth charges to create a spectacle, for Amanullah Khan, the King of Afghanistan, while he was on a state visit.
 During the following year, the destroyer joined the flotilla on visits to the Scilly Isles between 23 and 25 July, Dartmouth from 27 to 29 July and Torquay, leaving on 1 August, before returning to Portland.
 Another cruise, which involved visits to Clovelly, Falmouth and Torquay, took place two years later between 4 and 14 July.
 Thruster was also involved in the unsuccessful search for the crew of the submarine M2, sunk on 26 January 1932.